Psalms 48; 145,g Genesis 12:1-7, Hebrews 11:1-12, John 6:35-42, 48-51

 – Hebrews 11:1

 “Faith” is a loaded term.
-We can’t quite agree on its meaning, not like we can agree on the definitions of “waffle” or “goldfish.”
+We can’t quite agree on its meaning, at least not like we can agree on the definitions of “waffle” or “goldfish.”
 Even when we use it in the sense of “Christian faith” or “Muslim faith” we can disagree on the very foundations of those phrases.
-Instead we tend to pack it with our own assumptions and experiences, often so much so that conversation about it becomes practically impossible.
+Instead we tend to pack it with our own assumptions and experiences, often so much so that conversation about it may become practically impossible.

 As long as we have it, is there any pressing need to define “faith?”
 Perhaps not in a manner that we would use to persuade someone, but there is benefit to at least giving it some thought.
 Otherwise we run the risk of letting others define it for us, possibly to the point of undermining it.
-Seminary pushes quite a few people from blind faith to no faith.
+Seminary is all about the foundations of faith yet pushes quite a few people from blind faith to no faith.
 One reason is because they’ve allowed others to define their faith in terms of Biblical literalism, unexamined mythologies, or other beliefs that simply refute reality.
 When those beliefs are challenged, faith in them crumbles.

 Critics of religious faith have used Hebrews 11:1 (“the conviction of things not seen”) to portray Christians as deniers of fact and believers in fairy tales.
 These are not the qualities and essence of faith.
 Faith is a surrender, not of reason, but of the need to build a sense of purpose on nothing but what we can prove.
 Even the scientific method requires faith that the laws of the universe are, on some level, reliable and predictable.
 Human beings can’t function without faith in something.